theredfoxfire/ais-web-service/README.md

 ```

-Ok well its litlle complex and if you want learn more about consuming API better for you to visit this page:
+Ok well its litle complex and if you want learn more about consuming API better for you to visit this page:

 [OAuth2 Explained: Part 3 - Using OAuth2 With Your Bare Hands](http://blog.tankist.de/blog/2013/07/18/oauth2-explained-part-3-using-oauth2-with-your-bare-hands/)